-- Cerro Prieto: Management reduced production during the latter part of Q2 2018 and will perform exploration work and a pushback of the central pit during production from Batamote to prepare Cerro Prieto for operation when production resumes at the project.
-Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - San José de Gracia: Continued to work with the Government of the State of Sinaloa regarding San José de Gracia and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador: Continued the environmental assessment and permitting processes to advance this property to production by the end of 2018. - Batamote Project: Batamote during the second quarter of 2018, the Company commenced extraction and operations from theBatamote project which is currently under option.
-Management will be concentrating production from thisproject for the foreseeable future. - Was made aware that Republic Metals Corporation, the Company's refiner, filed for Chapter 11 bankruptcy protection.
-The company has approximately 693 ounces of gold at the refiner and provided for \$928,000 in receivables.
+- Cerro Prieto: Management reduced production during the latter part of Q2 2018 and performed exploration work and a pushback of the central pit during production from Batamote to prepare Cerro Prieto for operation when production resumed at the project.
+Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - San José de Gracia: Continued to work with the Government of the State of Sinaloa regarding San José de Gracia and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador: Continued the environmental assessment and permitting processes to advance this property to production by the end of 2018.

+- Batamote Project: Batamote during the second quarter of 2018, the Company commenced extraction and operations from the Batamote project which was under option.
+Management concentrated production from this project. - Was made aware that Republic Metals Corporation, the Company's refiner, filed for Chapter 11 bankruptcy protection.
+The company had approximately 693 ounces of gold at the refiner and is currently proceeding through bankruptcy filinings to recover monetary damages.

 - Batamote during the second quarter of 2018, the Company commenced extraction and operations from the Batamote project which was under option.
-At the end of Q1 2019, management ceased operations from Batamote and transitioned back to production from Cerro Prieto. - Cerro Prieto management reduced production during the latter part of Q2 2018 and has performed exploration work and a pushback of the central pit which prepared Cerro Prieto for operation when production resumed in Q2 2019. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production.

-• During the period ended December 31, 2019, the Company abandoned the El Mozo and another Ecuador project due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province.
+At the end of Q1 2019, management ceased operations from Batamote and transitioned back to production from Cerro Prieto. - Cerro Prieto management reduced production during the latter part of Q2 2018 and has performed exploration work and a pushback of the central pit which prepared Cerro Prieto for operation when production resumed in Q2 2019. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - During the period ended December 31,2019, the Company abandoned the El Mozo and another Ecuador project due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province.